 Early Life

-Randolph David Lerner was born on February 21, 1962, in Brooklyn, New York, into a Jewish family.
-He graduated from Columbia University in 1984, where he also studied at Clare College, Cambridge, in 1983.
-He later earned a law degree from Columbia Law School.
+Randolph David Lerner was born on February 21, 1962, in New York City, to Alfred and Norma Lerner.
+He is a member of a Jewish family.
+He graduated from Columbia University in 1984 and later attended Columbia Law School.

 Rise to Success

-Lerner's career began as an investment analyst at the Progressive Corporation.
-In 1991, his father, Alfred Lerner, started an independent investment firm, Securities Advisors, Inc. (SAI), with Progressive capital.
-In 1993, Randolph became a director at MBNA Corporation.
-Upon his father's death in 2002, Randolph Lerner became the chairman of MBNA Corporation, which was later acquired by Bank of America in 2006 for $35 billion.
+Lerner began his career as an investment analyst at the Progressive Corporation.
+His father, Alfred Lerner, had been appointed chairman of MBNA Corporation.
+In 1991, his father started Securities Advisors, Inc. (SAI), and Randolph became a director.
+Upon his father's death in 2002, Randolph Lerner became the chairman of MBNA Corporation.
+Bank of America acquired MBNA Corporation in January 2006 for $35 billion.

 Key Business Strategies